cross-seed/cross-seed.org/docs/basics/options.md

 :::warning NOTICE
 This feature is a v6 only feature.

+Read about the functionality in the [v6 Migration Guide](../v6-migration.md#sonarr-and-radarr-id-lookup-searching)
 :::

 The URL to your [Sonarr](https://sonarr.tv) instance with your `?apikey=` parameter appended to the end.